“The more I read, the more I acquire, the more certain I am that I know nothing.”

 US Midwestern Impressions of the French rural/urban divide.

-In 1986 Minnesota Farmers brought their tractors to St Paul.
-Likewise, in January of 2024 French farmers brought their tractors to Paris and dumped manure on the streets.
-The process of moving to large-scale agribusiness is coming a little later than the US Midwest ( or neighboring Spain and Italy from whence much of the cheap produce comes).
+In 1986, Minnesota Farmers brought their tractors to St Paul.
+Likewise, in January of 2024, French farmers brought their tractors to Paris and dumped manure on the streets.
+The takeover by large-scale agribusiness is later in France than in the US Midwest or Spain and Italy, from whence much cheap produce comes.

 France in Africa, Africa in France.